Automattic/tap-redshift/README.rst

 .. note::

-    If your table is too big to fit at once where the extractor is running, you should consider using the ``limit_rows_per_batch`` that limits the number of rows extracted in a single query.
+    If your table is too big to fit in memory at once where the extractor is running, you should consider using the ``limit_rows_per_batch`` that limits the number of rows extracted in a single query.
 This option uses the LIMIT and OFFSET options to extract the same number of rows for each query until there is no more data to extract.